ArxysSupport/Documentation/docs/source/VideoX_v3_Enterprise.rst

 	To turn on the VideoX v3 Enterprise Appliance, press the power button located on the front-left of the VideoX V3 Enterprise.
 The system will power on.
 During this time, the hard drive activity LEDs on the VideoX v3 Enterprise Appliance will blink.
 Allow the VideoX v3 Enterprise Appliance to boot into the Windows® 2019 Server operating system.

 #.
 Windows® Operating System Setup
-	Once the VideoX V3 Enterprise completely boots, follow the onscreen instructions to complete the license and activation of Windows® 2019 Server;
+	Once the VideoX V3 Enterprise completely boots, follow the onscreen instructions to complete the license and activation of Windows® 2019 Server
 		#.
 Select the correct country/region, time and currency, and keyboard layout that are appropriate.
 Click Next to continue
 		#.
 Type in the product key found on the Microsoft® COA label located on the front left corner of the appliance.
 Scratch off the protective/privacy silver coating to reveal the entire product key.
 Click Next.
 		#.
 Review and accept the Microsoft® Software License Terms and click Accept.